A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Prepare a relaxing foot bath by dissolving 2-3 tablespoons of our foot bath salt in 3-4 liters of warm water (ideally at 36-38 °C).

-Soak your feet for at least 10 minutes to experience the full effect of the natural ingredients.
+Soak your feet for at least 10 minutes to experience the full benefits of the natural ingredients.
 Each pack provides you with 3-4 such relaxing foot baths.

 Pamper your feet and nails with this special care and feel how the foot bath salt from Health Routine refreshes and regenerates your feet.

-When should you seek medical treatment for a paronychia?
+When should you seek medical treatment for a nail wall infection?

 Many cases of paronychia can be treated well at home.
-However, there are certain signs that require medical advice.
+However, there are certain signs that warrant medical advice.
 Pay particular attention to the following symptoms:

 ✘ Severe pain: When the pain is so intense that it interferes with your daily activities.